Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Doppler Tracking of GWs and other signals

-Following \citep{2003ApJ...599..806A}, the results from the previous section can be immediately translated into a bound on stochastic GW backgrounds (SGWB).
-Recall that many sources of GWs produce a signal that is comprised of several independent waves that interfere incoherently.
-These are the kind of signals expected from early-Universe physics \citep{Caprini18}, and many astrophysical sources (see e.g. \citep{Sesana:2019vho} for examples in the micro-Hz band).
-SGWBs are modelled by considering the power spectrum of the sky- and polarization-average of the signal given in Equation \eqref{eq:y2}, $S_y^{gw}(f)$.
-This quantity can be expressed as \citep{Estabrook75} $S_y^{gw}(f)=\bar R_2(f)S_{gw}(f)$, where $S_{gw}(f)$ is the GW power spectrum, and the transfer function $\bar R_2(f)$ can be found in \citep{2003ApJ...599..806A}.
-In the limit of low frequencies ($2\pi f T_2\ll 1$) it reads simply $\bar R_2(f)\approx (8 / 15)\left(\pi f T_2\right)^2$, while at higher frequencies it displays some oscillatory behaviour.
-In order to investigate the sensitivity of Doppler tracking to a SGWBs, it is customary to express the constraints in terms of the normalized energy density of the SGWB for logarithmic frequency unit:
+{The second family of signals we consider are stochastic GW backgrounds (SGWBs) sourced by the incoherent superposition of many astrophysical sources (see, \eg\,\citep{Sesana:2019vho} for examples in the micro-Hz band), or via fundamentally stochastic processes in the early Universe~\citep{Caprini18}.
+SGWBs are modeled by considering the sky- and polarization-averaged power spectrum of the observable given in Eq.~\eqref{eq:y2}, $S_{y_2}(f)$.
+Following~\citep{Estabrook75}, this quantity can be expressed as $S_{y_2}(f)=\bar R_2(f)S_{\scriptscriptstyle\rm GW}(f)$, where $S_{\scriptscriptstyle\rm GW}(f)$ is the GW power spectrum, and the transfer function $\bar R_2(f)$ can be found in Ref.~\citep{2003ApJ...599..806A}.
+In the limit of low frequencies ($2\pi f T_2\ll 1$), it reads simply $\bar R_2(f)\approx (8 / 15)\left(\pi f T_2\right)^2$, while at higher frequencies it displays some oscillatory behavior.
+Rather than the GW power spectrum itself, it is often convenient to express constraints on the SGWB in terms of its energy density spectrum, normalized to the critical cosmological energy density,